jayshah19/Simulation-of-File-Transfer-Protocol/README.md

 ================================ UserName And Passwords ================================

-Here we implemented Username And Password Authentication for connection establishment between server and client
+Here i implemented Username And Password Authentication for connection establishment between server and client

 All username-password is case sensitive